 It’s customary to teach history from a textbook, reviewing facts and stories as they’re written on the page.
-But for an even more enriching experience, you can make those words leap from the book and out into the real world.
-The best way to do that?
-A Gettysburg Foundation student field trip.
-The Gettysburg Foundation has partnered with the National Park Service to preserve Gettysburg National Military Park and Eisenhower National Historic Site.
-Their goal is to maintain the battlefield, enhance education about the Battle of Gettysburg and highlight its role in the war.
+What if you could create a more enriching experience for your students?
+What if you could create an experience where those words leap from the book and into the real world?
+What’s the best way to do that: A Gettysburg student field trip.
+The Gettysburg Foundation, a 501(c)(3) non-profit philanthropic educational organization, operates in partnership with the National Park Service to preserve Gettysburg National Military Park and Eisenhower National Historic Site and educate the public about their significance.

-Other Field Trip Options in Gettysburg
+Field Trip Options in Gettysburg

-Your student group can begin the day at the Visitor Center to get background on the history of the battlefield.
-Start with A New Birth of Freedom, a film narrated by Morgan Freeman that focuses on the major highlights of the three-day battle.
-Then check out the Gettysburg Cyclorama, a massive 360-degree oil painting with a diorama of one of the most important parts of the battle, Pickett’s Charge.
-The Gettysburg Museum of the American Civil War features 12 galleries encompassing the entire war, with a concentration on Gettysburg.
+There are many ways your students can experience and explore Gettysburg.
+Your student group can begin the day at the Gettysburg National Military Park Museum and Visitor Center to get background on the history of the Civil War and the Battle of Gettysburg.
+Start with A New Birth of Freedom, a film narrated by Morgan Freeman that focuses on the highlights of the three-day battle.
+Then, check out the Gettysburg Cyclorama, the massive 360-degree oil painting with a diorama of one of the most important parts of the battle, Pickett’s Charge.
+The Gettysburg Museum of the American Civil War features 12 galleries encompassing the entire Civil War, with a concentration on Gettysburg.

-A visit to Gettysburg Battlefield is an incredible way to make the pages of a history book come to life for your students.
+A visit to the Gettysburg Battlefield is an incredible way to make the pages of a history book come to life for your students.
 They’ll discover more than they ever imagined through experiential programs and informative tours of this important historical site.
-This is the goal of the Gettysburg Foundation.
-It wants to empower students and teachers by enhancing their knowledge of the Civil War, especially Gettysburg.
+The Gettysburg Foundation and National Park Service want to empower students and teachers by enhancing their knowledge of the Civil War and the Gettysburg story.